 I used a mix of curd cheese and tofu and made mine eggless.
 They turned out great.
 I will be trying out all the flavours I gave up to choose the ones I finally did.
-Thanks jenny for a superb challenge.
-I will think of you every time I make a cheesecake now…
+Thanks Jenny for a superb challenge.
+I will think of you every time I make cheesecake now…

 This is the recipe I used.
 I’ve adapted it from several online sources

 Cheesecake (makes 8-10 slices – 8 inch round pan)